Arrieta exits with injury, Phillies beat Mets 4-1

 Mets: C Tomás Nido remains on the COVID-19 injured list with no timeline for returning to the team.

 Phillies: 1B Rhys Hoskins was placed on the 10-day injured list, retroactive to Sept.
 13. Hoskins has a left elbow strain. … OF Roman Quinn was reinstated from the concussion list. … C J.T.
-Realmuto remained out of the lineup with a mild strain of the left hip flexor.
+Realmuto remained out of the lineup with a mild strain of the left hip flexor. … OF Kyle Garlick left with an oblique injury.

 UP NEXT

 RHP Jacob deGrom (4-1, 1.67 ERA) starts Wednesday night for the Mets.
-The Phillies hadn’t announced a starter yet.
+Zack Wheeler (4-0, 2.47) will take the mound for the Phillies against his former team after missing a start because of an issue with his nail.
 DeGrom is 8-1 with a 2.16 ERA in 16 career starts vs. Philadelphia.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports